mvelo-081/quizzez/README.md

 ---

-## incoming development
+## ⏳ incoming development

-- Able to solve coding problems in the web-appliction, and get feadback about your solution.
+- Enable to solve coding problems in the web-appliction, and get feadback about your solution.
-- Able to answer long question, and have a model which will able to grade you with out being bias of the users solution, and guide them further into understanding the tested concept.
+- Enable to answer long question, and have a model which will able to grade you with out being bias of the users solution, and guide them further into understanding the tested concept.
-- I am busy with a research of implementing my our model with will be able to extract quiz question in any type format.
+- I am busy with a research of implementing my own model which will be able to extract quiz question in any type of file format.

 ---